mslipets/my-bloody-sonar/README.md

 Besides all [Environment variables](https://docs.sonarqube.org/latest/setup/environment-variables/) supported by [Official Docker image for SonarQube](https://hub.docker.com/_/sonarqube)

 * `SONAR_ADMIN_USERNAME` - (***mandatory***) Represents the name of the admin user.
-If LDAP/SAML is your choice of authentication, then this should be a valid LDAP user id.
+If LDAP/SAML is your choice of authentication, then this should be a valid IDP user id.
 If using own Database, then you also need to pass the password of this user within the [configuration](#configuration-reference).

 > Bare minimum to be set is:<br>
 `SONAR_ADMIN_USERNAME`<br>